CindyLingruixin/POGOLib/README.md

 # Example

-This example logs in, retrieves nearby pokestops, checks if you have already searched them.
-If you have not, he will check the distance between you and the pokestop.
-If you are close enough to the pokestop, he will search it and display the results.
+The code bellow shows how to logs in, retrieve nearby pokestops and check if you have already searched them.
+The API will also check the distance between you and the pokestop if you haven't done it already.
+If you are close enough to the pokestop, it will search and display the results.

 ```csharp
 var loginProvider = new PtcLoginProvider("username", "password");